Frequently Asked Questions

 What is an Open Edition?

 An open edition means the prints are not numbered or normally signed by the artists.
-As many are printed as can be sold for years.

 What is a Watercolor?